What Is a Boiler?

 Early Design

 The Stirling Boiler Company and Babcock & Wilcox Company joined in 1907.
-They gave their boiler a new name—the H-type Stirling—and it quickly rose in popularity at the time thanks to its capacity to generate up to 50,000 pounds of steam per hour.
+They gave their boiler a new name—the H-type Stirling—and it quickly rose in popularity thanks to its capacity to generate up to 50,000 pounds of steam per hour.

 On the other hand, they weren’t the only boiler producers in the late 1800s.
 Boilers with a comparable all-brick wall design were also produced by the American Stoker Company and the Grieve Grate Company.
 To move the fuel (lump coal) around the boiler’s interior, they used a moving or screw-type grate at the bottom of the boiler.
 The energy was burnt as it passed through the boiler’s interior, and the ash or unburned fuel fell into a hopper.
 Later, these two businesses merged to establish Combustion Engineering Business in 1912.
 The newly formed Combustion Engineering Company marketed the Type E stoker boiler as an alternative to the Grieve and American Stoker boilers.